Graduate Student Support Plan

 Students on GSSP must also be in good academic standing with a 3.00 GPA or higher.
-Your TA/RA requires 20 hours of teaching per week or more (i.e. half-time or greater) and you must maintain full-time enrollment.
+Your TA/RA requires 20 hours of teaching or research per week and you must maintain full-time enrollment.
 That means you should not be otherwise employed.
 The reason for this position is to encourage students to work on degrees rather than part-time jobs, and to ensure that additional employment pertains to the degree and is pre-approved by the department.

 See the GSSP Site for detailed information about the requirements and benefits.
-For questions concerning eligibility for insurance and tuition benefits under the GSSP, contact the GSSP Coordinator at 919-515-4429 or email@example.com.
+For questions concerning eligibility for insurance and tuition benefits under the GSSP, contact the Chemistry Graduate Office, firstname.lastname@example.org.

-To maintain continuing coverage under GSSP, you’ll need to register for a minimum of 9 credit hours (unless you’re beyond GSSP support limits) during semesters 1-3 for Master’s students, semesters 1-6 for doctoral students who already have a previous Master’s, and for semesters 1-8 for all other doctoral students.
+To maintain continuing coverage under GSSP, you will GENERALLY need to register for a minimum of 9 credit hours during semesters 1-3 for Master’s students, semesters 1-6 for doctoral students who already have a previous Master’s, and for semesters 1-8 for all other doctoral students.
 That credit limit will drop to 3 credits in later semesters.
 For more information see the registration page.

 Payroll & Direct Deposit